ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 TODO: link the build log containing all tests being executed

-TODO-A: All tests are passing during build time, as shown in the build log.
+TODO: All tests are passing during build time, as shown in the build log (builds would fail otherwise, see LP: #2004050).

-TODO-B: list each non passing test, explain why that is ok in this case

 TODO: add results of local autopkgtest run against all the new Squid versions being uploaded here

 [Regression Potential]

 Upstream tests are always executed during build-time.
+Failures would prevent builds from succeeding.

 Squid does not have many reverse dependencies.
 However, any upgrade is a risk to introduce breakage to other packages.
-Whenever a test failure is detected, either in build time or in autopkgtests, we will be on top of it and make sure it doesn't affect existing users.
+Whenever a regression occurs in autopkgtests, we will investigate and provide fixes.

 TODO: consider any other regression potential specific to the version being updated and list them here if any.